mehdaoui-fatima/darkly/xss-basics/Resources/description.md

 ```

 Once I submitted the form, I expected to see the data displayed back to me in a safe, sanitized manner.
 However, in the Name field

 ```html
 the <h1> tags were not escaped.
 Instead of showing the text <h1>this is a test</h1> as plain text, the browser rendered it as a heading
 ```
 interpreting the HTML tags as actual code.
-This caused the text `"this is a test"` to appear as a `Heading 1` on the page,
+This caused the text `this is a test` to appear as a Heading1 on the page,
 which is an indication that the form was allowing raw HTML tags to be inserted and rendered.

 **Step 2:**